peterhanania/peterhanania/README.md

     <h1 align="center" >Peter's Profile</h1>
     <br>
     <div align="left">
    Hey I'm Peter, I like technology and programming.
 I'm mostly experienced with JavaScript.
 Currently working on a wep app similar to Fiverr.
+I have a lot of experience with discord bots and is also working on a bot named <a href="https://pogy.xyz">Pogy</a>.
     </div>
   </p>